-Voting Matter Board Vote Recommendation Additional Information on Page Election of Directors FOR each nominee 7 Appointment of PricewaterhouseCoopers LLP ("PwC") as the Company's independent registered public accounting firm and authorization of the Board to fix their remuneration FOR 13 Approve an ordinary resolution (the "A&R LTIP Resolution") authorizing the adoption of the Company's Second Amended and Restated Long-Term Incentive Plan (the "A&R LTIP") to increase the aggregate number of Common Shares reserved for issuance thereunder FOR 14
+N. d.
+M. a.
+Board Vote Additional Voting Matter Recommendation Information on Page Election of Directors FOR each nominee 8 Appointment of PricewaterhouseCoopers LLP ("PwC") as the Company's independent registered public accounting firm and authorization of the FOR 14 Board to fix their remuneration Approve an ordinary resolution (the "A&R LTIP Resolution") authorizing the adoption of the Company's Third Amended and Restated Long-Term Incentive Plan (the "A&R LTIP") to increase the aggregate number of FOR 15 Common Shares reserved for issuance thereunder Approve a non-binding advisory resolution to approve the Company's approach FOR 31 to executive compensation ("Say-on-Pay" vote) Non-binding advisory vote on frequency of Say-on-Pay vote ONE-YEAR 32 Approve an ordinary resolution (the "A&R ESPP") to increase the aggregate number of the Company's Amended and Restated Employee Share Purchase Plan (the "A&R ESPP") to increase the aggregate number of Common Shares reserved for issuance thereunder FOR 33